-Having some fish in the freezer is great for the nights you don’t have a meal planned because it thaws very quickly and can still be very versatile.
+Having some fish in the freezer is great for the nights you don’t have a meal planned.
+It thaws very quickly and can still be very versatile.
 Unless, of course, you’re like my mom and allergic to seafood.
 But otherwise, trust me, keep a little on hand.
 Having a few quick recipes helps, too.
 Sheet Pan Baked Tilapia is a wonderful, quick, one-pan meal.

 We try to always have a few fillets of tilapia or other fish in the freezer for nights we need a quick meal.
 This was one of those quick meals between school and Cub Scouts and everything else going on at the time.

 I’ve learned that many meals with other meats can be substituted for fish in a pinch.
 We like tilapia as our go-to because it’s a very mild fish.
 With my mom so allergic, we didn’t eat much seafood growing up, only if she was out of town.
 So I am still working on my acquired taste for the more fishy-tasting fish.

 Anyways, back to the recipe at hand.
 When we are looking for a quick meal on busy nights, it isn’t only about the meal itself, but also the cleanup.
 Sheet pan meals are perfect for this, because there was very minimal cleaning involved with this recipe.

 We were also able to use some vegetables we had in the refrigerator to roast with the tilapia.
 I made broccoli and carrots.
 But you could use almost any vegetable you may have on hand.
 My boys still aren’t so sure about cooked vegetables yet, so they didn’t eat a lot of it.
 Justin and I still enjoyed them with the meal.